thewmh/wizardunicorn.ninja/frontend-masters/deep-javascript-foundations.md

 {% endhighlight %}

-In the above code, the function `ask` ii being called
+In the above code, the function `ask` is being called with `new`, a context object, `.bind`, that's three of the ways to invoke a function being used at once.
+This is not a useful thing to do, but let's look at how it works and which of the function invoke(rs?) takes precedence.
+The order of binding precedence is as follows:

+1. Is the function called by `new`?
+If so, the `this`

 ### Arrow Functions & Lexical this